Welcome to Mooseport (2004)

 Handy Harrison: [Realizing that was double-entendre] I mean, I'm done fixing it.

-Handy Harrison: That flashing you heard - that's work-related, not personal.
+Handy Harrison: That flushing you heard - that's work-related, not personal.